kjsandbrink/learning-metacontrol/README.md

 ### Instructions

-The main and supplementary figures are generated from the "fig_\*.ipynb" and "supp_fig_\*.ipynb" notebooks in the "nns" folder.
+The main and supplementary figures are generated from the "fig_\*.ipynb" and "supp_fig_\*.ipynb" notebooks in the "scripts" folder.
 All main figure panels beginning with Figure 2 are reproducible using the included data (human behavioral data and recorded neural network trajectories).
 The notebooks contain samples of expected output.

 To run these, the conda environment needs to be installed using the command